Mike Ford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.
+- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.73 team ERA ranks second among all league pitching staffs.
+- The Twins' 3.71 team ERA ranks second across all MLB pitching staffs.

-- The Twins give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- The Twins surrender the seventh-fewest home runs in baseball (108 total, 1.1 per game).

+- Maeda (2-5) gets the starting nod for the Twins in his 10th start of the season.
+He's put together a 5.10 ERA in 42 1/3 innings pitched, with 50 strikeouts.

-- The right-hander's last appearance was on Saturday against the Oakland Athletics, when he threw 5 2/3 innings, surrendering seven earned runs while allowing eight hits.
+- His last appearance was on Thursday against the Seattle Mariners, when the righty went 6 1/3 innings, surrendering two earned runs while allowing three hits.

+- The 35-year-old has a 5.10 ERA and 10.6 strikeouts per nine innings in nine games this season, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.